-One might ask here: Why are those properties relevant?
-The relevance criterion cannot be determined by the standard meaning of the vague term.
-Indeed, the standard meaning is not sufficient to determine semantic extension and antiextension in case of vagueness by definition: the rules governing the use of linguistic expressions issue here no definite verdict.
-As we have just pointed out, relevance is rather a function of context.
-More precisely, contextual constraints put on language uses determine what properties of a given case are relevant in adjudication.
-These constraints are typically made explicit by means of legal arguments.
-The argument from intention, the argument from purpose, the argument from legal history, and the various sorts of systemic argument used in legal argumentation highlight different contextual constraints that the judge can taken into account in interpreting a statute, which in turn make some properties of the case relevant according to the law.
-When interpreting the term "things" so that to include in its extension the case of electromagnetic waves, for instance, the judge is committed to give a reason for content extension, which sorts out the properties of the case at hand: some properties will turn out to be relevant according to the argument that the judge resorts to, others will not.
-If this commitment is satisfied from the point of view of the participants in the argumentative practice according to the accepted argumentative standards, then the word "things" correctly applies to electromagnetic waves, since the latter are taken to have the same relevant properties as the standard instances of things.
-In this sense, the sort of tolerance we are focusing on here can be called "semantic tolerance".
+One might ask here: Why are those characteristics relevant?
+Now, the relevance criterion cannot be determined by the standard meaning of the vague term.
+Relevance is rather a function of context; contextual constraints put on language uses determine what characteristics of a given case are relevant in adjudication.
+These constraints are typically made explicit by means of legal arguments: the argument from intention, the argument from purpose, the argument from legal history, and the various sorts of systemic argument used in legal practice highlight different contextual constraints that the judge can take into account in interpreting a statute, which in turn make some characteristics of the case relevant according to the law.
+When interpreting the term "things" so that to include in its extension the case of electromagnetic waves, for instance, the judge is committed to give a reason for content extension, which sorts out the characteristics of the case: some of them will turn out to be relevant according to the argument that the judge resorts to, others will not.
+If this commitment is satisfied from the point of view of the participants in the argumentative practice according to the accepted argumentative standards, then the word "things" correctly applies to electromagnetic waves, since the latter are taken to have the same relevant characteristics of the standard instances of things.
+In this sense, the sort of tolerance we are focusing on can be called "semantic tolerance".
 The argumentative process aims at determining the semantic content of a vague term in a borderline case on the basis of the contextual constraints that are made explicit by legal arguments.